 The REAL ID Act, passed by the U.S. Congress in 2005, requires changes to state standards, procedures, and requirements for the issuance of driver's licenses and identification cards, if they are to be accepted as identity documents by the federal government.

-Pennsylvania is under a REAL ID enforcement extension until October 18, 2018, which means that Pennsylvania residents will not face access issues when entering federal facilities through that date.
+Pennsylvania is under a REAL ID enforcement extension until October 10, 2018, which means that Pennsylvania residents will not face access issues when boarding commercial aircraft or entering federal facilities through at least that date.
 PennDOT will continue to request extensions from the U.S. Department of Homeland Security until REAL ID products are available for residents.

 PennDOT estimates REAL ID-compliant driver